Top Gut Killers and What to Do About Them

-The Mediterranean Diet is essentially the opposite of the Standard American Diet.
+The Mediterranean Diet is essentially an alkaline diet, which is the opposite of the Standard American Diet.
 The Mediterranean Diet is rich in fruits and vegetables, whole grains, beans, nuts and seeds.
 There’s the moderate consumption of fish, poultry and dairy products such as cheese and yogurt, and low consumption of red meat products.

-According to a 2008 study by Sofi and colleagues, the Standard American diet provides a balance of nutrients (low fiber, high fat, nutritionally poor foods) and other non-nutrients chemicals such as food additives, that harm the intestinal lining and create an environment that promotes to the development of intestinal dysbiosis.
+According to a 2008 study by Sofi and colleagues, the Standard American diet provides a balance of nutrients (low fiber, high fat, nutritionally poor foods) and other non-nutrient chemicals such as food additives, that harm the intestinal lining and create an environment that promotes intestinal dysbiosis.

 Too many people are living in a constant state of stress.
 Doing so not only taxes your adrenal glands, research shows that it messes with your gut too.

 Stress changes blood flow to the gut lining and decreases the production of secretory IgA.
 Secretory IgA is the main immune protein produced by the immune system in the gut to protect us against infections.

 Lower secretory IgA increases your risk of bad bugs hurting you.
 Decreased blood flow also reduces the delivery of oxygen and other nutrients to intestinal cells, which can hurt the health of the intestinal lining and the type and quality of gut bacteria.